TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/racket/index.md/index.md

 ```

 However, I wanted to show that you can implement Hello World without the mess of
 parentheses.
-That’s because Racket automatically prints constants.
+That's because Racket automatically prints constants.
 If we had a
 slightly more complicated expression:

 ```racket